camunda/docker-camunda-bpm-platform/README.md

            camunda/camunda-bpm-platform:latest
 ```

 ### Add Own Process Application

-If you want to add an own process application to the docker container also use
+If you want to add your own process application to the docker container, you can
-volumes.
-For example if you want to deploy the [twitter demo][] on tomcat:
+use Docker volumes.
+For example if you want to deploy the [twitter demo][]
+on Apache Tomcat:

 ```
 docker run -d --name camunda -p 8080:8080 \